An act of vengeance leaves three friends and their tabby cat abandoned on a hostile alien world.

 God, she needed to get a grip!
 But the bastard knew her name—her real name.
 No way that could be a good sign.

 Kimi set his water on a paper coaster without making eye contact and bolted before he could pass her any money.
-She didn’t care if Mr. McMillan chewed ass, she’d pay for it herself, totally worth losing a few bucks if she didn’t have to look into that hard face again.
+She didn’t care if Mr. McMillan chewed ass, she’d pay for it herself, totally worth losing a few bucks if she didn’t have to deal with the man.
 Afterward she did her best to concentrate on work, thankful when the stranger didn’t appear thirsty.
 The last time she checked, he’d completely ignored the water, the ice slowly melting, his full attention shifted to Amanda.

 And all Kimi felt was relieved.